Triangle-Adult-Jr-Dev/Meeting-Materials/README.md

-# Triangle Adult Jr. Developers Meetup
+# Triangle Adult Jr. Developers Meetup (Raleigh, NC)

 This is the shared repository of the [Triangle Adult Jr. Developers](https://www.meetup.com/preview/Triangle-Adult-Junior-Developers/).
 In it you will find: